Bloase/loopback_angular2_sample/README.md

 Include the foundation-site library for templating and components

 ## How to run
-You will need the node and npm updated before the build and run steps
+You will need the node and npm updated before the install and run steps

 ## Install dependences
 > npm install